xenloops/xenloops.github.io/owasp_samm.md

 A quick intro to clear up some misconceptions.
 OWASP (the Open Worldwide Application Security Program) is an open-source, open community of security practitioners (and anyone interested in securing all the things, really), with lots of projects ranging from application security training and cheat sheets to risk management, and everything between.
 (If it has to do with AppSec, there's probably an OWASP project for it.
 Seriously, search the web for "OWASP" and anything AppSec related, and you'll find an OWASP page for it.)

 OWASP is far more than the [Top 10](https://owasp.org/www-project-top-ten).
-Remember that.
-(There are even more than the original Top 10 lists.
-But that's on another page.)
+There are even more lists than the original Top 10 (but that's on another page).

 ## What is the OWASP SAMM?

 The Software Assurance Maturity Model provides a clearly measurable way for organizations to analyze and improve their software security posture.
 It contains 90 questions covering the following domains across the secure SDLC:

 * Governance
   * Strategy and Metrics
   * Policy and Compliance